duncancfraser/GA_DS18/AboutDuncan.md

 #About Me: Duncan Fraser

-Things to add
 **Day job:** Analyst at <a href=http://crossix.com/>Crossix</a>

 **Data:**

 - Data I've worked with through my job:
   * Rx transactions
-  * Various marketing activity and exposure data: CRM, Digital Ads, TV exposure, print etc etc
+  * Various marketing activity and exposure data:
+    * CRM, Digital Ads, TV exposure, Print
   * HCP and Physician data
 - Other data I'm interested in:
   * City and Travel